DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Asset handling**: refers to secure transport of media through its lifetime
 - The data and asset handling key goal is to prevent data breaches, by using:
   - **Data Maintenance**: on-going efforts to organize and care for data through its life cycle
   - 🏷️**Data Loss Prevention (DLP)**: systems that detect and block data exfiltration attempts; DLP systems can use labels on data to determine the appropriate controls to apply to the data.
 DLP system or software is designed to identify labeled data or data that fits specific patterns and descriptions to help prevent it from leaving the organization.
-A data loss prevention (DLP) system can tag, monitor, and limit where files are transferred to.
-There are two primary types:
+      -  A data loss prevention (DLP) system can tag, monitor, and limit where files are transferred to.
+Data must be correctly 📝classified before the Data Loss Prevention (DLP) appliance can prevent it from being leaked.
+If data is incorrectly classified, the DLP appliance may allow sensitive information to leave the organization.
+      -  There are two primary types:
      - 🩰Network-based DLP: Network-based DLP would not detect stored information unless the user transmits it over the network.
 Network DLP solutions inspect the content of network traffic, looking for signs of attempted data exfiltration and preventing it from leaving the network.
          - Network DLP is used to prevent sensitive information from being transmitted over the network.
 For example, network DLP can catch when a user places sensitive information such as credit card numbers in an email.
      - 🩰Endpoint-based DLP: identify the presence of information on endpoint devices.
 Endpoint-based DLP involves preventing data loss at each endpoint by recognizing patterns or keywords.
 Additionally, endpoint-based DLP can be used to conduct an initial scan to recognize potentially sensitive information on a device.
 Endpoint-based DLP will simply prevent certain data from leaving a device, potentially warning the user of their action to prevent future misbehavior.
 For example, an endpoint DLP solution could prevent printing sensitive data or saving it to a USB drive.